 Chords in the dominant family create a sense of tension.
 They are often used towards the end of a progression to return to a tonic chord.
 The VII diminished chord is considerably more tense than the V chord, as it includes both the leading tone and the characteristic pitch (italicized in the table).
 As such, it is not often utilized in its triadic form in pop music.
 The V chord is frequently used to “cadence” to a tonic chord.

 Using Chord Families to Create Chord Progressions

-From here, it probably would be best to progress to dominant chord as remaining in the subdominant family two long will ruin the sense of motion.
+From here, it probably would be best to progress to a dominant chord as remaining in the subdominant family two long will ruin the sense of motion.
 Let’s say we choose to progress to the V chord.
 Now our progression looks like this:

 Notice we have ended on a tense dominant chord.
 This sets up to repeat the progression again by returning to the I chord.
 The second time through, however, we might progress to the V chord in dominant family after the IV chord to set us up to return to I in the last measure and end with a sense of stability.

 Please note how I have strived to emphasize the conventionality of this approach.
 All ideas on writing music should be thought of as tools, not rules.
 Composers and songwriters make all kinds of deviations from convention to best fit the aim of their song or composition.
 In your favorite music, you will likely see many examples that contradict the ideas laid out here.
 Still, I would advise all of my students to endeavor to master the conventional approach to music before experimenting with unconventional approaches.

 In the following examples, identify the roman numeral function and family of each chord.
 Each example begins on the I chord.

 || C———| Em ——— | Dm———| G———:||